blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

 }
 ```

-### Deposit Accounts Context
+### Deposit Context and Logic
 Once we've defined the main logic, let's implement the accounts context of the deposit action.

 The first two accounts are the `sender` and `recipient` accounts.
 The sender is required to sign the transaction (`Signer` type).

 Since solana smart contracts are [stateless]((https://solanacookbook.com/core-concepts/accounts.html#facts)), the third account is the `balance_holder_pda`, a [PDA](https://solanacookbook.com/core-concepts/pdas.html#facts) account with the associated type `BalanceHolderPDA`, that will hold information such as the deposited balance and the actors.
 The account is initialized with the `init` attribute with `sender` as the payer.
 The address of this account is derived through seeds in a way to establish a mapping between the couple (`sender`, `recipient`) and their storage account.
-The space is calculated using the `BalanceHolderPDA::INIT_SPACE` constant to cover the [Rent exemption](https://solanacookbook.com/core-concepts/accounts.html#rent).
+The space is calculated using the `BalanceHolderPDA::INIT_SPACE` constant to cover the [Rent exemption](https://solanacookbook.com/core-concepts/accounts.html#rent) with 8 bytes allocated for Anchor [discriminator](https://book.anchor-lang.com/anchor_bts/discriminator.html).

 The last account is the `system_program` account, a native contract, required in instructions containing account initializations.